SModelS/smodels/docs/manual/source/SModelSTools.rst

 * **The cross section calculation is implemented by the** `xsecComputer function <tools.html#tools.xsecComputer.XSecComputer>`_

 For the electrowikino sector, another tool is available to get the cross-section at NLL+NLO order (in this sector).
-This tools is based on `Resummino <https://resummino.hepforge.org>` and can calculate cross-section at LO, NLO and NLL+NLO orders.
+This tools is based on `Resummino <https://resummino.hepforge.org>`_ and can calculate cross-section at LO, NLO and NLL+NLO orders.
 No K-factors are used, each orders are calculated independantly.

-** The usage of the Resummino cross section calculator is:**
+**The usage of the Resummino cross section calculator is:**

-.. include:: XSeCResummino.rst
+.. include:: XSecResummino.rst

 A typical
 usage example is: ::